alexcraig/DCSS-Skill-Alert/README.md

 If your init/rc file already includes a definition of the `ready()` function, omit the `ready()` function definition from the block contained in skill_alert.txt, and instead add a call to `check_skill_alerts()` into your existing `ready()` function definition.

 # Usage
-To use the script a macro must be bound to the 'set_skill_alert()' function.
+To use the script a macro must be bound to the `set_skill_alert()` function.

-To make a macro binding the function to a key, use Ctrl-d followed by m to define a macro, then enter the key you'd like to bind to the macro, and finally enter a target name of '===set_skill_alert'.
+To make a macro binding the function to a key, use Ctrl-d followed by m to define a macro, then enter the key you'd like to bind to the macro, and finally enter a target name of `===set_skill_alert`.

-Upon activating the 'set_skill_alert' macro, the list of currently watched skills will be printed to the crawl message log.
+Upon activating the `set_skill_alert` macro, the list of currently watched skills will be printed to the crawl message log.
 For example:

 `Skill alert currently watching: Short Blades[2.1|4], Spellcasting[2.3|3], Charms[0|3]`